ChaoskillerSR/Bloodborne-Save-Organiser/README.md

 **NOTE:** This program can be falsely flagged as malware by antivirus software, as it can modify your save files (copy, paste, and overwrite when loading saves).
 However, the program is **perfectly safe to use**.

 The **Bloodborne Save Manager** is designed to help players efficiently manage their save files for **Bloodborne**.
-It provides an easy-to-use interface for **backing up, restoring, and organizing multiple game saves**, allowing users to:
+It provides an easy-to-use interface for **backing up, restoring, and organising multiple game saves**, allowing users to:

 - Switch between different progress states.
 - Practise specific areas and bosses.